Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

               - Soft Quota (Requrest Quota)
               - Hard Quota (Limit Quota)
     - Project Level (NameSpace),
+              - For limitrand for pod, if any pod is comming in namepsce.

 **How to create Deployment Node Quota**